TrickyFNFexe/Mbhv-Creative-Tracker/README.md

 The full source code for this plugin is available here.

-## Follow for More
+## Follow for More!!!!

-Stay tuned for more plugins like this one by following the project on GitHub!
+For any questions, please message me on discord: MemeMan9977

 ---